 How to Choose the Right Unmetered Bandwidth Port Size

-Unmetered bandwidth is ideal if you’re streaming media like music or video from your website.
+Unmetered bandwidth is ideal if you’re streaming media like music or video from your website or application.

 When choosing your port size for streaming, the general rule of thumb (for video streaming) is: